Pediatric Ophthalmology Fellowship

 Salary and benefits will be commensurate with the other fellowships offered through the Bascom Palmer Eye Institute.

 Fellowship positions are filled through Ophthalmology Matching Program and we utilize the Central Application Service.
-Please contact the matching program at Ophthalmology Fellowship Match (www.sfmatch.org), for more information.
+For more information, please visit SF Match.

 Kathy Corser (fellowship coordinator)